+18 Semistructured nterviews in

-18 Semi- structured terviews in ven month Covent lysis to fir solutions f ne theory- The interviews were carefully listened to and transcribed.
-Open coding Forming of the categories Emergence of the theme and 69 stategies rirst locus roup with twelve members Participants: The head of the emergency department, the head nurse, seven nurses, an instructor, the executive emergency supervisor, and the educational supervisor of the hospital 26 strategies were selected. members cond focus oup with members Participants: The head of the faculty's education department, head of the critical care board, five members of the faculty board, an emergency medicine specialist, a postgraduate student as an instructor, an emergency department nurse, and a representative of the nursing students 45 strategies were selected. cond focus oup with specialist, a postgraduate student as an instructor, an emergency department nurse, and a representative of the nursing students 45 strategies were selected.
-Participants: The head of the faculty's education department, head of the critical care board, head of the emergency department, head nurse of the emergency department, and executive emergency supervisor 28 strategies were selected.
+- Participants: Theoretical and clinical instructors, nursing students from the school of nursing, head nurse, nurses, nursing supervisor, and physician - Covent analysis to find the solutions for the theory- - The interviews were carefully listened to and transcribed - Open coding - · Forming of the categories - Emergence of the theme and 69 stategies

+First locus group with twelve members

+- Participants: The head of the emergency department, the head nurse, seven nurses, an instructor, the executive emergency supervisor, and the

+educational supervisor of the hospital

+- 26 strategies were selected.

+Second focus group with ten members

+- Participants: The head of the faculty's education department, head of the critical care board, five members of the faculty board, an emergency medicine specialist, a postgraduate student as an instructor, an emergency department nurse, and a representative of the nursing students - 45 strategies were selected.

+Third focus group with ive executive managers

+- Participants: The head of the faculty's education department, head of the critical care board, head of the emergency department, head nurse of the emergency department, and executive emergency supervisor - 28 strategies were selected.

+Categorizing the best solutions for bridging the

+- Quality assurance - Continuous improvement of quality